Strieglitz/HTW-SN-RIOT-LED/README.md

 `sudo sh /home/gabor/RIOT/dist/tools/ethos/start_network.sh /dev/ttyACM0 tap0 2003:5f:6e1d:c810::/60`

 That are all the steps you need to do tho generate an Borderrouter Node.
-The subnet will be important later when configuring all devices to reachabile over the internet
+The subnet will be important later when configuring all devices to reachabile over the internet.
+Its important that the network connection between your computer and the BorderRouter is only possible when the interactive terminal is running because it creates the tap0 interface which is neccessary to send data between pc and BR.

 ### the coap node